-PABU to Open in Boston's Downtown Crossing
+PABU Is Opening in Boston's Downtown Crossing

 A high-end Japanese restaurant is on its way to what is suddenly one of the hottest spots in Boston for dining, and a couple of award-winning chefs and restaurateurs from San Francisco are behind the place.

-The Boston Business Journal is reporting that Michael Mina and Ken Tominaga are planning to open a location of PABU in Downtown Crossing, with the dining spot being on the first two floors of the upcoming Millennium Tower at Franklin Street and Washington Street.
+The Boston Business Journal is reporting that Michael Mina and Ken Tominaga are planning to open a location of PABU in Downtown Crossing, with the dining spot being on the first two floors of the new Millennium Tower at Franklin Street and Washington Street.
 The article says that PABU will be a sushi bar and izakaya (a casual bar that is geared toward professionals and has food), with small plates, skewers, and entrees on the menu, and seafood will come from New England waters as well as the huge Tsukiji wholesale fish market in Tokyo.
 If all goes as planned, the Boston location of PABU will open in the fall of 2016.

 Michael Mina is a Michelin-starred chef who has won numerous awards (including "best chef" from the James Beard Foundation), while Ken Tominaga--who was born and raised in Tokyo--is considered "one of the Bay Area's leading authorities on Japanese cuisine," according to a biography page on the PABU site.